 The surname Arkless was first found in Berwickshire, in south east Scotland, arriving in Scotland soon after the Norman Conquest in 1066.
 They are the northern branch of the family name descended from Anketell, or Arnketill.

 Early History of the Arkless family

 This web page shows only a small excerpt of our Arkless research.
-Another 125 words (9 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626 and 1621 are included under the topic Early Arkless History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626, 1609, 1610 and 1621 are included under the topic Early Arkless History in all our PDF Extended History products and printed products wherever possible.